mahmood-ali-khan/Employee-Attrition-Prediction-Using-Machine-Learning-and-Neural-Networks/README.md

-# Employee-Attrition-Prediction-Using-Machine-Learning-and-Neural-Networks
+# Employee Attrition Prediction Using Machine Learning
 # Project Overview

-This project focuses on predicting employee attrition—whether an employee will leave or stay—using machine learning techniques.
-The dataset contains employee-related attributes such as satisfaction level, performance evaluation, workload, tenure, promotion history, department, and salary.

-The objective is to build and compare multiple machine learning models to identify the most effective approach for predicting attrition.
+Employee attrition is a critical challenge for organizations, impacting productivity, operational continuity, and recruitment costs.
+This project applies multiple machine learning algorithms to predict whether an employee will leave or stay at a company based on historical HR data.

+The goal is to compare classical and advanced models and evaluate their effectiveness in predicting employee attrition using structured tabular data.

 # Dataset Description

-Each row in the dataset represents an employee, and the target variable is:
+The dataset used in this project is the HR Capstone Dataset, where each row represents an employee and the target variable indicates whether the employee left the company.

+Target Variable

+left

-left → 1 if the employee left the company, 0 otherwise
+1 → Employee left the company

+0 → Employee stayed

-Key features include:
+Key Features

 satisfaction_level